Language Support

 Language Support#

-Serena provides a set of versatile code querying and editing functionalities based on symbolic understanding of the code.
+Serena provides a set of versatile code querying and editing functionalities based on symbolic understanding of the code across a wide range of programming languages.
 Equipped with these capabilities, Serena discovers and edits code just like a seasoned developer making use of an IDE’s capabilities would.
 Serena can efficiently find the right context and do the right thing even in very large and complex projects!

 There are two alternative technologies powering these capabilities: